Children and young people

 Burden due to child abuse and neglect

 Burden due to child abuse and neglect estimates the mental health and injury outcomes experienced at all ages that are attributable to exposure during childhood.
-Three diseases were causally linked to child abuse and neglect: depressive disorders, anxiety disorders and suicide and self-inflicted injuries (AIHW 2021).
+Three diseases or injuries were causally linked to child abuse and neglect: depressive disorders, anxiety disorders and suicide and self-inflicted injuries (AIHW 2024a).

-Child abuse and neglect was 1 of the top 3 leading contributors to total disease burden for females and males aged 0–14 years and 15–44 years in 2018.
+Child abuse and neglect was in the top 3 risk factors for total disease burden for females aged 0–54 and males aged 0–34 years in 2024

 - the 2nd leading risk factor for females and males aged 0–14